dplasa/EMailSender/README.md

 ## Tutorial:

 To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder EMailSender.
-Check that the EMailSender folder contains `EMailSender\\.cpp` and `EMailSender.h`.
-Place the DHT library folder your `<arduinosketchfolder>/libraries/` folder.
+Check that the EMailSender folder contains `EMailSender.cpp` and `EMailSender.h`.
+Place the EMailSender library folder in your `<arduinosketchfolder>/libraries/` folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.

 # Reef complete EMailSender library to send EMail.
 I try to rationalize a famous library like Gsender.